Is Fecal Incontinence a Sign of Cancer? A Medical Guide to Symptoms and Evaluation

 Why It Matters

 Anxiety about fecal incontinence and cancer can lead to unnecessary shame or delay in seeking help.
 Early expert assessment offers reassurance, restores confidence, and ensures treatable, non-cancer causes don't disrupt your life any longer than needed.
-Proactivity empowers you to regain control and return to what you love.
+Understanding when bowel leakage warrants urgent evaluation—and when it doesn't—empowers you to take control of your health and return to what you love.

 Introduction

-As a board-certified colorectal surgeon and proud Houston resident, I see one question bring a lot of worry: is fecal incontinence a sign of cancer?
+As a board-certified colorectal surgeon serving the Houston community, I see one question bring a lot of worry: is fecal incontinence a sign of cancer?

 If you're in Houston and feel anxious, remember: restoring confidence and comfort is always possible—let's take a closer look together.